 The GST and the QST apply to leases of road vehicles.
-A dealer sometimes accepts a used road vehicle as a trade-in from a person to whom the dealer is planning to lease a vehicle.
-In such cases, the GST and QST are generally calculated on the monthly lease payments, determined on the basis of the residual value of the new vehicle leased and the amount credited for the trade-in, but disregarding any loan on the road vehicle traded in.
+When a dealer leases such a vehicle to a person, the dealer may sometimes accept the person's used road vehicle as a trade-in.
+In such cases, the GST and QST are generally calculated on the monthly lease payments, determined on the basis of the amount credited for the trade-in and the residual value of the new vehicle leased, but not on the basis of a loan related to the trade-in vehicle.

 The GST and QST must also be collected on any payment made by the lessee at the end of the contract.

 A dealer registered for the GST and QST leases a $20,000 motor vehicle to an individual.
-The dealer accepts the individual's used vehicle as partial consideration for the vehicle leased, granting a $5,000 credit for the trade-in.
-The residual value of the vehicle leased is $8,000 and the lease period is 48 months.
+The dealer accepts the individual's used vehicle as a trade-in and grants a $5,000 credit for the trade-in.
+The residual value of the vehicle is $8,000 and the lease period is 48 months.

-The monthly payments are calculated as shown below (assuming a 0% interest rate):
+The monthly payments are calculated as shown below: